 If you ate it, it would help you, from 0 to 10, 2.
 But if you give it to your neighbor, it will help him 9 out of 10.
 Now your neighbor is majorly indebted to you so that if in the future you need something, chances are you can count on him.

 Because of the Non-Zero Sumness property, both parties can benefit from altruism.

 One corollary is that we will be better off helping people in desperate situations.

-And that’s of why we feel worst when we see someone in very poor situations: so that it will be more likely we will help them and we will be able to cash in on bigger IOUs.
+And that’s why we feel worse when we see someone in a very poor situation: so that it will be more likely we will help them and we will be able to cash in on bigger IOUs (Trivers, 1971).

 The second corollary is that we are not really helping out to help out, but we are mostly interested in looking like we are helping, which is equally effective and costs us no resources.

 Robert Wright discusses a test with software where different parties were programmed with different strategies.